LostArtefacts/TRX/CONTRIBUTING.md

 This project uses `clang-format` to take care of automatic code formatting, and `include-what-you-use` to remove unused `#include`s.
-To ensure your code conforms to the standard, please run `make lint` after each commit.
+To ensure your code conforms to the standard, please run `just lint` after each commit.
 If for some reason you can't run it, don't worry, our CI pipeline will show what needs to be changed in case of mistakes.